“We shape our buildings; thereafter they shape us.”

 So, once again, ask yourself some further questions:

 Do you have a workforce that is united in the way it works and the tasks that need to be fulfilled, or is everyone functioning in a unique fashion?
 You might have salespeople on phone calls and conducting meetings everyday while there are other members of your team trying to write legal briefs and tenders.
 This is a case where an open plan office layout could be detrimental to the productivity of your workspace, especially for those who need quiet zones.

 Does your workforce move around the workplace across the course of the day?
 If not, could they benefit from such mobility?
 Could they – and do they want to – work from home?
 Maybe you’ve had team members complain about where they are expected to work or other elements of the office?

 No business is a static entity, or one that should remain fossilised the same way forever.
 All companies are organic and can move in whatever direction they wish – with a little bit of careful planning, of course.
 Therefore, you need to think about your company’s aspirations before introducing a new office design:

 What changes would you like to make to the way your business operates on a daily basis?
 What currently irks you and your team members about your workplace?
 And – it’s an oldie but a goodie – where would you like to see your organisation in five years’ time?
-What would your future look like?
+What would your future and the future of your workplace culture look like?